-The Empire City project has been progressing at a steady pace, with residents moving into the first lot of towers, and another section nearly being completed.
+The Empire City project in the Thu Thiem New Urban Area has been progressing at a steady pace, with residents moving into the first lot of towers, and another section nearly being completed.

 The signature tower is being built last, and there were signs of life with soil testing on the site.
 Word has it that the developer has applied to increase the size of the tower.
 The current design is for 88 floors at 333 metres.

 [Soil testing at Empire City 02/05/21.]